 Step 5: Set SMART Marketing Goals

-• Generate 500 pre-orders in the first month
+- Generate 500 pre-orders in the first month of launch

-• Achieve a 30% email open rate for the product launch
+- Achieve a 30% email open rate in your product launch campaign

 Step 6: Plan Your Go-to-Market (GTM) Strategy